AndrewLuyt/divvy-bikeshare/process-bikeshare-data.md

     and north are positive values, west and south are negative.
 -   `is_round_trip`: a boolean flag that shows if the trip started and ended at the same station.
-Meant to distinguish between commute-type trips and pleasure cruises, and filter out trip\_distance=0.
+Meant to distinguish between commute-type trips and pleasure cruises, and filter out trip distances of 0.
 -   `trip_distance`: straight-line distance (km) from start to finish.
     This is a proxy for the actual trip path as ridden, which is not available in the dataset.
 It will always be smaller than reality.